ohmage/ohmage-pam/README.md

 ohmagePAM
 =========

-This is the PAM (Photographic Affect Meter) from JP at Cornell.
+This is the PAM code (Photographic Affect Meter) from JP at Cornell.